akcryptoguy/one-master-script/README.md

 sudo wget https://raw.githubusercontent.com/akcryptoguy/one-master-script/master/install.sh && sudo bash install.sh
 ```

+After the script has completed, it will display on your screen the text which you need to paste into your local wallet's masternode.conf file.
+Because of formatting between your SSH client and text editor, you may need to format the file a slight amount by making sure that all masternode data for each masternode is contained in one line (this may involve inserting a few backspaces is all).
+NodeValet.io does a better job at formatting and is easier to use because it handles the formatting for you correctly.
+If you accidentally reboot the VPS before you copy the text you may locate your fully formed masternode.conf file on the VPS in `/var/tmp/nodevalet/temp/masternode.conf` (please let me know if you think I should add a `cronjob` to automatically delete this file after 24 hours just for security purposes.

 # About

 A lot of good virtual servers get destroyed every year because they aren't properly secured.
 With large numbers of Linux newcomers entering the space and setting up masternodes I wanted to create a simple way to secure virtual servers and automatically install the masternodes.
 This does that.